Frequently Asked Questions

 No.

-Students who are not citizens would remain eligible for direct institutional aid from the college or university.
+Students who are not citizens remain eligible for direct institutional aid from the college or university.
 This aid can take the form of grants, need-based scholarships, and merit-based scholarships.

 It is worth noting that some of the past recipients of the Deeley Foundation Scholarship were not citizens of the United States.